rpkr-in/mcp-server-atlassian-bitbucket/README.md

 4. **Verify Server Configuration**:

     - The server should now be listed with a green indicator
-    - You should see the Confluence tools listed under the server
+    - You should see the Jira tools listed under the server

 5. **Test the Tool**:
     - In the chat sidebar, ensure Agent mode is active
-    - Try asking: "search Confluence for information about project X" or "show me the Confluence page with title Y"
+    - Try asking: "list projects in Jira" or "get details for issue PROJ-123"
-    - Cursor AI will use the MCP tool to fetch and display the requested information from your Confluence instance
+    - Cursor AI will use the MCP tool to fetch and display the requested information from your Jira instance

 ## Using as a CLI Tool